Szkieletor73/PWvsOR-Chatbot/README.md

 \info (aliases: \author, \creator) - gives creator contact details and a link to GitHub repo
 \rules - gives you a link to chat rules
 \troops (alias: \trooptypes) - troop types cheat sheet
+\emotes - see the alphabetical list of available large emotes
+\eyebleach - when you need to wash your eyes down

 All of the commands work in private messages and in any server the bot is deployed to.

-All commands except \roll currently use private messages as a reply.
+Thanks to Arrem for helping with debugging.
+Thanks to nepeat for pointing out the token issue.